Code-Institute-Submissions/Lions/README.md

 Lions achieves these goals by:

 * Lions thrive on presenting an environment where all feel welcome, this is done by adding additional options where necessary to help all customers feel welcome, such as the "Other" gender field.
 And omitting any fields including race and other sensitive information users may be afraid to pass on.
-This is allow everyone to feel comfortable in the environment that Lions is creating.
+This allows everyone to feel comfortable in the environment that Lions is creating.
 * Staff are able to Create, Read, Update and Delete the "Categories", "Subscriptions" and "Slides" fields within the app, rather than needing to navigate to the admin.
 The forms are simple and clear for new and old staff to make use of.
 * Django allows for an easily accessible database storing all the information staff would want to get their hands on.
 Going above the initial subscriptions options.